girliemac/girliemac.github.io/_posts/2017-01-05-facebook-apiai-bot-nodejs.md

 ### Setting Up a Facebook App

 You need a **Facebook Page** to set up your chat bot.
-Create one from [[facebook.com/pages/create](https://www.facebook.com/pages/create)].
+Create one from [facebook.com/pages/create](https://www.facebook.com/pages/create)].
 Choose a category, and select a sub category from the dropdown and fill out the required filed.
 Then click **Get Started**.

 ![FB Page](/assets/images/articles/2017/01/create-a-page.png)

 Then create an app at [developers.facebook.com/quickstarts](https://developers.facebook.com/quickstarts/?platform=web).

-Give it a name and click the botton, then fill out the required info:
+Give it a name and click the button, then fill out the required info:

 ![Create a FB App](/assets/images/articles/2017/01/create-an-app.png)